Dowell-Lab/srworkshop/day05/worksheets/Worksheets.md

 5. Check that everything ran smoothly!
     - Look at the error and output files you generated and see if everything ran correctly.
     - Download the TDF to your local computer and open it up inthe IGV web app (or Desktop version if you have it installed).
 How does it look different than a BAM file?
+		- If successful, put a green sticky note up!

 # Part 2 BONUS: For Loops and Pipelines